 When I set out to write a review of rolling pins, I began by reading every review I could find.
 Sources included articles from Cook’s Illustrated (subscription required), The Splendid Table, Good Housekeeping, Saveur, Remodelista, The Kitchn, Real Simple, Martha Stewart, and Serious Eats, and forums on eGullet and Food52 (among others).

 I interviewed experts who not only have extensive experience but can relate to a home cook’s point of view.
 Stella Parks, a professional pastry chef who writes for home cooks on her blog Brave Tart, is known for down-to-earth explanations of the science and technique of pastry.
 Erin Patinkin, co-owner of Ovenly bakery and co-author of the Ovenly cookbook, started as a home baker without formal training.
-Derek Laughren, test kitchen manager at Food52 and a graduate of the Culinary Institute of America, doesn’t consider himself much of a baker, but is frequently called upon to produce perfect pastry in his work.
-I also had informal conversations with experts and amateurs alike, including baking blogger Yossy Arefi, chef Monica Byrne of home made and Atelier Roquette, and friends and family who bake anywhere from once a year to once a week.
+Derek Laughren, a graduate of the Culinary Institute of America, doesn’t consider himself much of a baker, but is frequently called upon to produce perfect pastry in his work.
+I also had informal conversations with experts and amateurs alike, including baking blogger Yossy Arefi, chef Monica Byrne of Home/Made and Atelier Roquette, and friends and family who bake anywhere from once a year to once a week.